-The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers
+The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers households in PBV's are also eligible along with households in PBVs in Permanent Supportive Housing.

 Please describe which tenant-based units and/or properties with project-based vouchers participate in the MTW activity.